OpenSlides/openslides-backend/docs/actions/poll.create.md

     content_object_id: Fqid, // must be one of  user or motion.
     poll_candidate_user_ids: [user_ids], // sorted list of user ids for candidate list election

-    // Only for type==analog, optional votes can be given Y?: decimal(6), // Y, YN, YNA mode
+    // Optionally and only for type==analog, votes can be given
+    Y: decimal(6), // Y, YN, YNA mode
-    N?: decimal(6), // N, YN, YNA mode
+    N: decimal(6), // N, YN, YNA mode
-    A?: decimal(6)  // YNA mode
+    A: decimal(6)  // YNA mode
 }
 ```